-I tend to be a bit prim and proper so you don’t usually see posts on the topic of sex on Family Focus Blog and when Leon Scott Baxter of SafetyNetters.com wrote me to see if I’d be interested in a guest post on the importance of sex in marriage, I said I could take a look at but I was very non-committal.
+I tend to be a bit prim and proper so you don’t usually see posts on the topic of sex on Family Focus Blog.
+When the author Leon Scott Baxter wrote me to see if I’d be interested in a guest post on the subject, I said I could take a look at but I was very non-committal.
 When I read his post on the importance of sex in marriage, it was just the right mix of funny but true so I had to share it with you.
-Marriage is probably the most important relationship of our lives and it sure is important to tend to it and help the relationship stay strong.
+Marriage is probably the most important relationship of our lives and it sure is important to tend to it.
+A healthy sex life can help the relationship stay strong.
 So here it is folks- 4 Ways Sex With Your Partner Can Help You Be A Better Parent- Really!

 by Leon Scott Baxter

 I’m no sex therapist, but I can tell you that sex is important in marriage.
 This physical intimacy is part of what keeps us connected to our partner and feeling valued.
 We all know that sex is an important part of marriage and staying bonded.
 In an NBC feature about maintenance sex, Dr. Hafeez explained the biology of it by saying, “orgasm releases oxytocin which is the ‘feel good’ hormone that bonds us.
 This is why, when couples begin to feel that they are drifting or growing apart, they’re mostly likely to report a lack of sex.”

 Now, rewind to my own childhood.